Hjalmar Andersen: Early life

-Andersen was born on Rødøy, an island off the coast of Nordland in Norway, where his mother hailed from.
+Andersen was born on Rødøya, an island off the coast of Nordland in Norway, where his mother hailed from.
 His father, who originally was from Hammerfest, was a boatswain.
-While Andersen was still an toddler, the family moved to Lademoen, a working-class neighborhood in Trondheim, where sport and friendship was an important part of life.
+While Andersen was still a toddler, the family moved to Lademoen, a working-class neighborhood in Trondheim, where sport and friendship was an important part of life.

 He began speed skating at the age of 10, and became a member of the sports club Falken.
 The club was part of the Workers' Sports Federation (AIF), and the first competitions he participated in were small, local competitions organized by the AIF.
 Other members of the club were Sverre Farstad and Henry Wahl; later Andersen, Farstad and Wahl would be known by the nickname The Falken Trio.

 After the German occupation of Norway in 1940, when Andersen was 17 years old, all organized sports competitions were halted as a result of the sports boycott against the Nazi regime.
 Like others of his generation, he had to wait until the winter of 1946 to take up his sports career again.

 Professionally, he began working as a delivery boy in a sports store after having completed the folkeskole at about 14.
 He later worked as a lorry driver for several years.
 In 1950, when he was at the height of his speed skating career, he opened his own sports store in Trondheim, which he ran until 1960.